justinjbird/site-blog-comments/README.md

 ## What is this?

-This repo holds comments from https://justinjbird.me.
+This repository manages the comments system for https://justinjbird.me.

 ## How is that set up?

-Site powered by [Hugo](https://gohugo.io), comments are powered by [gitalk](https://github.com/gitalk/gitalk).
+Site powered by [Hugo](https://gohugo.io), comments are powered by [giscus]([https://giscus.com](https://giscus.app/)).

 ## How does that work?

-Details to come, comments posted to site will be added to this repo as [issues](https://github.com/justinjbird/site-blog-comments/issues).
-Pretty cool!
+Comments on a page result in a discussion thread in this repository.
+I've blogged about it [here](https://www.justinjbird.me/2023/giscus-for-hugo/).